 Choosing artwork for your bedroom may seem like a daunting task but we’re here to tell you it’s really a piece of cake.
 Pick the wall spaces where you would like to display artwork.
-Measure those areas before you go shopping to ensure the artwork is the right scale for the space.
+Measure those areas before you go shopping to ensure the artwork is on the right scale for the space.
 Use artwork to add color to a dark or monochromatic color palette.

 Use colors from artwork and coordinate fabrics and accessories to create a harmonious scheme.
 Keep artwork soothing and sophisticated to promote restful sleep.
-If you can’t come up with specific subject matter think about using an abstract image to convey a relaxing mood through color and design.
-An alternative approach is organic artwork that expresses a natural rustic feel.
+If you can’t come up with a specific subject matter think about using an abstract image to convey a relaxing mood through color and design.
+An alternative approach is an organic artwork that expresses a natural rustic feel.

 © 2019 Linda Chechar